andrewalker/hakyll-awn/cv.md

 for new features and maintenance of the code.
 I was responsible for developing a library to interface a new payment gateway that would be integrated in the website.

-I faced a series of interesting challenges in the job, ranging from scalability to security, because of the volume of traffic and sales.

 ### Google Summer of Code **(May 2011 - August 2011)**